DavidWAbrahams/wenestmo/README.rst

 #.
 Create a Google Device Access developer account.
 They charge $5 (one time cost) and you should be comfortable using the linux Curl tool to complete the process.
 Follow the steps carefully at https://developers.google.com/nest/device-access/get-started
     Make sure to save the oauth credential file to the wenestmo folder and record the "Project ID" in the last step of Getting Started.
 It looks like a UUID.
 #.
 On the `GCP credentials page <https://console.developers.google.com/apis/credentials>`_, edit your OAuth client "URIs" to include http://localhost:8080/
 #.
 Open up config.ini and fill in your details.
 Mainly, the device names you want controlled, and your Google credentials.
+There is a section for Bond account details too for optionally controlling a Bond hub.
     ..
         | [wemo]
         | # Devices to turn on when the heater is running (register boosters, heaters, etc)